BenceBakos/comfy-vi-confy/readme.md

 ### Gestures
  - circle tabs with left-edge scroll
- - close buffer with top-right tap(exit process if terminal)
+ - close buffer with top-right tap(exit process if terminal);
- - insert mode, show keyboard in terminal bottom press